MathieuB1/kafka-elk-input/README.md

     `sudo pip install docker-compose`

-  3. Change the ip-address in KAFKA_ADVERTISED_HOST_NAME to ip-address of your machine, remember that `localhost` DOES NOT work for some reason.
+  3. Change the ip-address in the `docker-compose.yml` file in sub-section `KAFKA_ADVERTISED_HOST_NAME` to ip-address of your machine, remember that `localhost` DOES NOT work for some reason.

   4. Create/Build the images using docker-compose: